 Fig. 1.
-(A and B) Violin plots showing the distributions of t entage of reads associated with various stages of the assembly pipeline.
-From left: (A) reads that did not align to the reference human sequence; reads that were not removed during postassembly cleanups of additional human-like or lowcomplexity sequences; and (B) nonhuman reads that aligned to a curated microbiome database; nonhuman reads that aligned to the cohort assemblies.
+(A and B) Violin plots showing the distributions of the percentage of reads associated with various stages of the assembly pipeline.
+From left: (A) reads that did not align to the reference human sequence; reads that were not removed during postassembly cleanups of additional human-like or low-complexity sequences; and (B) nonhuman reads that aligned to a curated microbiome database; nonhuman reads that aligned to the cohort assemblies.
 The white dot is the median value, and the thicker black bar is the interquartile range.
 (C) The total size of novel, divergent, and known contigs in the cohort assemblies.
-(D) Number of reads aligning to novel, divergent, and known contigs in the cohort assemblies.
 (E) Schematic of the iterative assembly process and novel contig selection.
 Between each step of assembly, further human and low-complexity contigs are blacklisted, with reads pooled from multiple samples/patients used in the next assembly.
 Multiple filters are performed on the long (>1 kbp) contigs to select for sequences that have not been previously observed and are unlikely to be contaminants.